nsnam/ns-3-dev-git/doc/manual/source/utilities.rst

 can be overridden by passing `--total=value`, `--runs=value` and `--pop=value` respectively.

-If you want to use event distribution which is stored in a file, you can pass the file option by `--file=FILE_NAME`.
+If you want to use an event distribution which is stored in a file, you can pass the file option by `--file=FILE_NAME`.

 `--prec` can be used to change the output precision value and